Wausau East High School: International Baccalaureate

-Wausau East High School has been an International Baccalaureate (IB) World School since October 1978.
+Wausau East High School has been an International Baccalaureate (IB) World School since October 1978, and was one of the first public schools in the United States to offer the IB program.
 The program is open to all students in grades 11–12.
 Students taking IB courses may earn college credit through their IB exams at the end of the year which could allow them to begin college with sophomore status.
-An IB diploma is offered to those who successfully complete the program.
+An IB diploma is offered to those who successfully complete the program; students may elect to take just a few IB courses or pursue the IB diploma, which has extra requirements outside of the courses themselves.
 The state-funded program is offered in English.
 Enrollment in the IB Diploma Program is self-selective and averages 22 students.
-The International Baccalaureate Students' Organization (IBSO), a student-led organization, promotes the activities of IB students and provides study and informational resources regarding the IB program.